Nitrolaunch/nitrolaunch/docs/docs/plugins/development/hooks.md

 }
 ```

-### `remove_game_modification`
+### `remove_loader`
-Called when the game modifications (client or server type) of an instance change, to allow cleaning up old or invalid files.
-Will be given the client / server type that needs to be removed.
+Called when the loader of an instance changes, to allow cleaning up old or invalid files.
+Will be given the loader that needs to be removed.
 - Argument:
 ```
 {